 Equally Well is informed by an evidence review of published and unpublished literature to understand the extent of the problem, the drivers and the interventions which have been shown to be effective.

-People with a mental illness and/or addiction die much earlier than their counterparts in the general population, with a two to three times greater risk of premature death (defined as dying before the age of 65).
+People experiencing mental health and addiction issues die much earlier than their counterparts in the general population, with a two to three times greater risk of premature death (defined as dying before the age of 65).
 Two-thirds of this premature mortality is due to cardiovascular disease, cancer and other physical illnesses.

 Rates of metabolic syndrome, viral and oral health problems, respiratory diseases, diabetes and cardiovascular disease are higher for this population group.